Experimental access to Transition Distribution Amplitudes with the \={P}ANDA experiment at FAIR: Introduction

-Thus, alongside with the time-like electromagnetic form factors measurements, it is extremely appealing to consider the possibility of accessing the proton/antiproton-to-pion TDAs with the \={P}ANDA detector through the measurement of the differential cross section for the signal channel $\bar{p}p \to e^+ e^- \pi^0$.
-In the present paper we address the feasibility of measuring the corresponding cross sections at high center of mass energy and high four-momentum transfer squared of the virtual photon, in the forward and backward angular regions, where the factorization theorem is expected to be valid \cite{Mamen_thesis}.
-Proton-antiproton annihilation in three pions, {\it i.e.} $\bar{p}p \to \pi^+ \pi^- \pi^0$, appears as the most severe background channel for the previous process, as it contains the same number of particles in the final state, with identical charge signature.
-Detailed simulations have been performed on the signal reconstruction efficiency and on background rejection.
-The feasibility of the measurement using the statistics for an integrated luminosity of $2$~fb$^{-1}$ has also been studied.
+Thus, alongside with the time-like electromagnetic form factor measurements, it is extremely appealing to test the predictions of the pQCD collinear factorized description of $\bar{p}p \to e^+ e^- \pi^0$ and address the possibility of accessing the proton/antiproton-to-pion TDAs with the \={P}ANDA detector through the measurement of the corresponding differential cross section.

+In the present paper we consider the feasibility of measuring the $\bar{p}p \to e^+ e^- \pi^0$ signal channel cross sections at high center-of-mass energy and high four-momentum squared of the virtual photon, with the produced $\pi^0$ scattered into the forward or backward angular regions, in which the factorization theorem is expected to be valid \cite{Mamen_thesis}.
+Proton-antiproton annihilation into three pions, {\it i.e.} $\bar{p}p \to \pi^+ \pi^- \pi^0$, appears as the most severe background channel for the process of interest, as it contains the same number of particles in the final state, with identical charge signature.
+Detailed simulations have been performed on the signal reconstruction efficiency and on the background rejection.
+The feasibility of the measurement has been studied using an integrated luminosity of $2$~fb$^{-1}$.
+The cross sections obtained from the simulations are used to test pQCD at the lowest order by measuring scaling laws and angular distributions.